The Mahler measure of exact polynomials in three variables: Introduction

 The rational number $a$ comes from Beilinson's conjecture, and does not depend on the choice of $\Ocal$, but the integer numbers $b_q$ actually do.
 However, the $D$-values in identity \eqref{123} are independent of the choice of $\Ocal$.
 Indeed, when we remove $\Ocal$ from the sum, the complex conjugation of $\Ocal$ maintains the $D$-values in identity \eqref{123}.
 Now let us use Theorem \ref{0} to investigate several conjectural Mahler measure identities of the following types:

-a) \textit{Pure identity}: $\m(P) \stackrel{?}{=} a \cdot L'(E, -1)$ for some $a \in \Qbb^\times$.
+a) \textit{Pure identities}: $\m(P) \stackrel{?}{=} a \cdot L'(E, -1)$ for some $a \in \Qbb^\times$.
 Table \ref{table:1} consists of pure identities that we prove up to a rational factor and conditionally on Beilinson's conjecture.
-Identity (3) in Table \ref{table:1} was studied by Lalín \cite{Lal}.
+Identity (3) in Table \ref{table:1} was studied by Lalín \cite{Lal15}.

 Notice that Theorem \ref{lalinthm} of Lalín does not apply to identity (5) in Table \ref{table:1} as it violates condition (v).
-Identities (6), (7) and (8) are conjectured by Lalín and Nair in \cite{LN}, in fact, they showed that by some changes of variables, the Mahler measure of polynomials (5), (6), (7) and (8) are equal.
+Identities (6), (7) and (8) are conjectured by Lalín and Nair in \cite{LN23}, in fact, they showed that by some changes of variables, the Mahler measure of polynomials (5), (6), (7) and (8) are equal.
 Moreover, from Table \ref{table:1}, we have the following relations (under the Beilinson conjecture)

-Besides, we also give some pure identities that Theorem \ref{0} does not apply (see Example \ref{www}(f)):
+Besides, we also give an example that Theorem \ref{0} does not imply (see Section \ref{www}(g)):